 Since you only have one sample, searching and sorting isn't necessary.
 But when you have long lists of dashboards, reports, workbooks, and datasets, you'll find searching and sorting extremely helpful.

-To learn more, see Power BI navigation: search, sort, filter
+To learn more, see Power BI navigation: search and sort

 Clean up resources